27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} \frac{\sqrt{3}d}{4}\left(\sum_{l \in h}D_l^{(t)} - \sum_{u \in h}D_u^{(t)}\right) &= 6\left(\newtilde{v}_1^{(1)} + \newtilde{v}_2^{(2)} + \newtilde{v}_3^{3}\right).\tag{27.153}\label{eq:checkerboard_triangular} \end{align} \]

-On the hexagonal grid, the train of thought can be transferred completely analogously to the relative vorticity, which is based on
+On the hexagonal grid, the reasoning can be transferred completely analogously to the relative vorticity, which leads to

 \[ \begin{align} \frac{\sqrt{3}d}{4}\left(\sum_{u \in h}\zeta_u^{(t)} - \sum_{l \in h}\zeta_l^{(t)}\right) &= 6\left(\newtilde{u}_1^{(1)} + \newtilde{u}_2^{(2)} + \newtilde{u}_3^{3}\right) \end{align} \]